system76/tech-docs/src/models/thelio-spark-b1-n2/internal-overview.md

 ![Internal overview (right side)](./img/internal-right.webp)

-- Thelio-IO access cutout is highlighted in green
+- Thelio Io connector access cutout is highlighted in green
 - Power supply access cutout is highlighted in red

 ## Front side overview:

 ![Internal overview (front side)](./img/internal-front.webp)

-- Thelio-IO connector access cutout is highlighted in green
+- Thelio Io connector access cutout is highlighted in green
+- Internal power button (on the Thelio Io board) is highlighted in cyan

 ## Top overview:

 ![Internal overview (top)](./img/internal-top.webp)

-- 2.5" drive screws are highlighted in green
 - CPU power connector is highlighted in red
     - Connects to power supply
 - Motherboard CPU fan header is highlighted in yellow
+    - Connects to Thelio Io board
+- CPU fan splitter is highlighted in pink
-    - Connects to Thelio-IO board
+    - Connects to Thelio Io board and CPU fans
+- Top I/O board is highlighted in white
+    - Connects to motherboard
+- 2.5" drive screws are highlighted in green
 - Power button receptacle is highlighted in cyan
-    - Connects to Thelio-IO board
+    - Connects to Thelio Io board

 See the [repairs page](./repairs.md) for detailed information about installing or replacing components.